scotow/burgoking/README.md

 The [api](https://github.com/Scotow/burgoking/blob/master/cmd/api) command starts a simple web server that returns a new promotion code to each request.

-##### Web friendly server
+##### (Old) Web friendly server

-The [web](https://github.com/Scotow/burgoking/blob/master/cmd/web) command is a ready-for-demo binary that serves a simple, yet beautiful UI generating promotion codes using a pool.
+The [web](https://github.com/Scotow/burgoking/blob/master/cmd/web_original) command is a ready-for-demo binary that serves a simple, yet beautiful UI generating promotion codes using a pool.

 The program may setup a second private pool that requires a `Authorization` HTTP header.